Mitsubishi Mirage: Third generation (1987; C50/60/70/80)

-Facelift
+Facelifts

 The third generation received a minor facelift in September 1989, with late models receiving the same modernized engines as were seen in the subsequent generation.
 In its most potent turbocharged variant, the new 4G61 engine produced 160 PS at 6000 rpm.
+The second facelift, which occurred in October 1990, featured new sets of taillights with clear turn signals.
+The final facelift was released in 1992, exclusively for the liftback, with a front end that resembles the next generation sedan.